Alma Thomas: Artistic career

 In 1963, she walked in the March on Washington with her friend, the opera singer Lillian Evans.
 Although Thomas was largely an apolitical artist, she portrayed the 1963 event in a 1964 painting.
 A detail from that painting became a 2005 U.S. postage stamp commemorating the March on Washington.

 Her first retrospective exhibit was in 1966 (April 24–May 17) at the Gallery of Art at Howard University, curated by art historian James A. Porter.
 It included 34 works from 1959 to 1966.
 For this exhibition, she created Earth Paintings, a series of nature-inspired abstract works, including Resurrection (1966), which in 2014 would be bought for the White House collection.
+She is the first African-American woman to be included in the White House's permanent art collection.

 Thomas and the artist Delilah Pierce, a friend, would drive into the countryside where Thomas would seek inspiration, pulling ideas from the effects of light and atmosphere on rural environments.

 To meet the challenge posed by the Howard show, according to Romare Bearden and Henry Henderson, her style changed again, in a crucial way: "Thomas evolved the specific style now recognized as her signature - playing color against color and over color with small, irregular rectangular shapes of dense, often intense color."
 This exhibition received a supportive review from Helen Hoffman in The Washington Post of May 4, 1966, titled "colorful abstract reflects her spirit".